BAN401 Applied Programming and Data Analysis for Business

 Teaching will consist of lectures with a very gentle introduction to fundamental programming and data analysis concepts.
 Practical skills will be gained based on the set of assignments and exercises.

-The course assessment will be a final group-based project (groups of three students) consisting of a set of problems and exercises.
+The course assessment will be a final group-based project (group size 3-4) consisting of a set of problems and exercises.
 One final grade will be given on the project.
-The project must be written in English and must be submitted in the same semester.
+The project must be written in English.
 For students who wish to retake the course, the final group-based project must be retaken.

 Participants should have an access to a computer connected to the Internet.